huridocs/uwazi-documentation/admin-docs/how-to-translate-your-content.md

 Step 4: For each document now attached to the entity, click on Edit, select the language of the document, and click **Save**.
 -   Note: If translations of a document aren’t available for all of your collection’s configured languages, users may see a document in a different language than the interface they’re using.

+### Managing Translations Over Time

+#### Creating a new entity
+When you create a new entity, all of its metadata properties are synced to all languages when the entity is first saved.

+#### Editing an existing entity
+When you edit an existing entity, changes to the following metadata properties will get synced to all languages:
+* Thesaurus-based properties (select and multiselect fields)
+* Relationships
+* Date-based properties
+* Geolocation
+* Numeric properties
+* The Table of Contents if the same source document is used in other languages (since it depends on the contents of the document)

+Changes to the following metadata properties will NOT be synced, so you will need to make any necessary updates in other languages manually:
+* Text references
+* Media
+* Text and Rich Text fields